There are 2 types of lenses prescribed for correcting or improving vision. These include:

 The type of lenses used in eyeglasses depends on the type of vision problem, and may include:

-Concave lenses are thinnest in the center.
+Concave lenses.
+These are thinnest in the center.
 The numerical prescription in diopters is always marked with a minus (-) symbol.
 These lenses are used to correct nearsightedness (myopia).

-Convex lenses are thickest in the center, like a magnifying glass.
+Convex lenses.
+These are thickest in the center, like a magnifying glass.
 Used to correct farsightedness (hyperopia).
 The numerical prescription in diopters is always marked with a plus (+) symbol.
 These lenses are used to correct farsightedness (hyperopia).

-Cylindrical lenses curve more in one direction than in the other.
+Cylindrical lenses.
+These curve more in one direction than in the other.
 They are often used to correct astigmatism.

 Photograph used by permission of the National Eye Institute, National Institutes of Health

-If old enough, let your child play an active role in choosing his or her own glasses.
-The following are features to consider when buying eyeglasses for children:
+If your child is old enough, let them play an active role in choosing their own glasses.
+Think about the features below when buying eyeglasses for children:

 Scratch-resistant coating on the lenses